 A Fun and Absorbing Activity

 Solving jigsaw puzzles is a fun and often challenging activity that is experiencing a resurgence in popularity.
 It's a great hobby for both adults and children that can be done individually or as a group activity.
 In addition to being an enjoyable and absorbing pastime, assembling jigsaw puzzles can have psychological, social, and sometimes educational benefits.

-Once a jigsaw puzzle is finished, it doesn't have to be dismantled.
-The puzzle pieces can easily be glued together and the puzzle preserved.
-It can then be either framed as a piece of art or used as a mat for desks, tables, and other surfaces.
+Once a puzzle is finished, it doesn't have to be dismantled.
+The puzzle pieces can be glued together and the picture preserved.
+The picture can then be framed as a piece of art or used as a mat for desks, tables, and other surfaces.

 The jigsaw puzzle game is thought to have started in the eighteenth century.
 Modern innovators have created new types of puzzles, including ones with challenging twists, 3D puzzles, and ones that are solved on a computer.
 The basic idea behind the jigsaw puzzle is still the same, however—to create a picture by finding and joining pieces of wood, cardboard, or other material that each have a tiny portion of the image.

 Many jigsaw puzzles are mass produced on cardboard by big companies and sent to toy, department, and game stores.
 Some are made by artisan companies and individuals who create handmade puzzles for both adults and children.
 Many of these puzzles are produced on wood, just like those of the past.

 History of Jigsaw Puzzles

 John Spilsbury is often said to be the inventor of the jigsaw puzzle, although he may have popularized the puzzle instead of being its creator.
 He was probably the first commercial seller of jigsaw puzzles.